 The pedal has three knobs: Distortion, Tone and a Level.
 The Distortion knob controls the level of overdrive, the Tone setting adjusts the amount of treble and the Level knob controls the output volume of the pedal.

-The JFET Switch Circuit is used to activate/deactivate the effect using a simple push button.
+The original TS808 Tube Screamer is not True Bypass, so it needs a JFET Switch Circuit in order to activate/deactivate the effect using a simple push button.
 It can turn the effect on, routing the signal through the circuit core or turn it off, bypassing the pedal and keeping the guitar signal unmodified.

 The JFET Bypass is formed by two switches and a toggle block to manage these switches: